lornasw93/christine-lorna.mentoring/retro.md

 * Setup basic routing for the 3 pages

 #### What went well?
+* Productive - went through creating a new Angular project and talked about basic concepts

 #### What didn't go so well?
 #### Feedback